gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir set_config $APP_NAME DATABASE_URL "ecto://user:pass@host:port/db"

-If you need to provision a database, GIGALIXIR provides Databases-as-a-Service.
+If you need to provision a database, Gigalixir provides Databases-as-a-Service.
 See :ref:`provisioning database`.
 If you prefer to provision your database manually, follow `How to set up a Google Cloud SQL PostgreSQL database`_.

 .. _`supports PostgreSQL`: https://cloud.google.com/sql/docs/postgres/
 .. _`Phoenix Using MySQL Guide`: http://www.phoenixframework.org/docs/using-mysql